 During lockdown, many folks have found themselves with plenty of extra time on their hands so I decided that I would like to try and find out more about the lady who owned this dress.
 First, let me describe the dress to you and why it is such an important item in the WHM collection.

 This dress is made from a lightweight but firm cotton fabric and is beautifully embellished with silk embroidery and beetle wings.
 Yes, you read that correctly, beetle wings.
 The elytra of the jewel beetle to be precise.
-These wings have been used for centuries in the highly elaborate embroideries of the far east and are still collected today (the beetles shed them naturally and are not harmed in any way in their collection).
+These wings have been used for centuries in the highly elaborate embroideries of the far east and are still collected today.
+Adult jewel beetles have a very short life span of 1-3 weeks only.
+The elytra are collected after the beetles have passed away.

 There was a real fashion amongst the wives of British military officers stationed in India during the latter half of the 19th century and into the early 20th century of commissioning dresses in Western styles but made from the thinner fabrics (such as muslin) which would be more comfortable to wear in the heat of Indian summers.
 Thanks to the existence of fashion plates, books and photography, dress historians today are able to fairly accurately date dresses to within a year or so from this period, so after some research I was able to conclude that this dress was probably made around 1868-9 due to the style of the bodice and the skirt, and very similar surviving dresses which are held in other British museums (at the V&A and Cheltenham, to be precise).